-While photographing the above tits I was treated to a strange warbling, thrush like song coming from deep inside the bushes, at first I was confused and then as a number of birds flew out I realised I was hearing the song of a Redwing, not a sound you hear all too often but pleasant none the less.
+While photographing the above tits I was treated to a strange warbling, thrush like song coming from deep inside the bushes.
+At first I was confused.
+And then, as a number of birds flew out, I realised I was hearing the song of a Redwing.
+Not a sound you hear all too often but pleasant none the less.

-After passing through the cattle creep, and admiring the, now fully open (the fence has been removed), field and path that will soon be a wild flower meadow (can’t wait till that is blooming in the summer and I can hunt butterflies and dragonflies), I was treated to a small battle between a couple of the local Wren as they flitted, rattled and postured for territory.
+After passing through the cattle creep, and admiring the now fully open (the fence has been removed), field and path that will soon be a wild flower meadow (can’t wait till that is blooming in the summer and I can hunt butterflies and dragonflies).
+I was treated to a small battle between a couple of the local Wren as they flitted, rattled and postured for territory.

 Wrens are one of my favourite birds, they are ferocious birds, especially when you consider their small stature, always willing to defend their territory from interlopers of any sort.
 They are also very beautiful when you look at them, at first glance they appear dull and brown but when you really look at them you can see all the intricate markings that really sets them apart (I guess most LBJ’s suffer this easy to overlook beauty).

-By the time I reached my destination I knew even if the chats were about there was no way they would be perched, even the local, hardy Goldfinch were keeping low in the scrub.
+By the time I reached my destination I knew even if the chats were about there was no way they would be perched.
+Even the local, hardy Goldfinch were keeping low in the scrub.

 |Shoveler in flight (2 male 1 female)

-The local Canada Geese have now been joined by Greylag Geese, I counted 22 today, and Cormorants were flying about casting their almost pre-historic shadow across the reserve but little else was braving the lakes.
+The local Canada Geese have now been joined by Greylag Geese.
+I counted 22 today.
+And Cormorants were flying about casting their almost pre-historic shadow across the reserve.
+But little else was braving the lakes.

 |Greylag Goose in flight (one of 22 present)

 |Cormorant in flight

 |Starling in flight

-By now the wind was starting to get too much for me and I the clouds were now fully blanketing the sky in whites and grey so I headed off home, glad to have literally blown off the cobwebs a bit.
+By now the wind was starting to get too much for me.
+And I the clouds were now fully blanketing the sky in whites and grey.
+So I headed off home, glad to have literally blown off the cobwebs a bit.

-If you enjoyed this post, or found it useful, then please do share it with your friends using the links below
+Did you enjoy Blown Away?
+Or find it useful?
+Then please do share it with your friends using the links below.